 In third degree price discrimination, price varies by attributes such as location or by customersegment, or in the most extreme case, by the individual customer's identity.
 Disadvantages of Price Discrimination:

 - 1. Some consumers will end up paying higher prices. - 2.
-Those who pay higher prices may not be the poorest
+Those who pay higher prices may not be the poorest i.Skim pricing:

-• D • G 4. • 4 • 1 4 1. .
-Briefly expl laın comm an nricing nractices ın refail trade Differry CAP iain commi on pricing practices 111 1 6 6 6 111 uuu
+2. Briefly explain common pricing practices in retail trade

 Pricing policies are the decisions by a company determining prices to be charged for its products.
-There are a number of different pricing policies or strategies which a firm may adopt in order to achieve its pricing objectives. i.
-Skim pricing: ☐ It uses high prices to obtain a high profit and quick recovery of the development costs in the early stages of a product"s life before competition intensities. ii.
-Penetration pricing: ☐ Istladsosusofiltowestablishnormand pricessetoimerease market share.
-It market which is expected to have a long-life and potential for growth. iii.
-Mixed pricing: ☐ It is a policy which initially uses skim pricing and then, as competition increases, price cutting, sometimes even below cost, to penetrate the market, increases market share and eliminate competition. iv.
-Destructive pricing: ☐ It involves reducing the price of an existing product or selling a new product at an artificially low price in order to destroy competitor"s sales. v.
-Differential or discrimination pricing: ☐ It is the use of different prices for the same product when it is sold in different locations or market segments.
-United additional Whilst small buyers or those located in remote areas may be charged a higher price to cover distribution costs. vi.
-Absorption pricing: ☐ It involves the use of lower than normal prices ether to launch a new product or to periodically boost the sales of existing products.
+There are a number of different pricing policies or strategies which a firm may adopt in order to achieve its pricing objectives.

+E truses high prices to obtain a high profit and quick recovery of the development costs in the early stages of a product's life before competition intensities.

+ii.Penetration pricing:

+is also use althe establis low methap rodum apprices to increase market share.
+It market which is expected to have a long-life and potential for growth.

+iii.
+Mixed pricing:

+E Construction in the market, increases market share and eliminate competition.

+iv.
+Destructive pricing:

+L-It-involves reducing the price of an exercise state control of the price of an exercise state of the price of an exercise state of the price of th v.
+Differential or discrimination pricing:

+- Edition the use of different prices for the assessed as the set of the assessed of the assesse - UMARCHIERDALIZETS OF Those located a second second - vi.
+Absorption pricing: - Ective section of periodically boost the sales of existing products.

+vii.
+Marginal cost pricing:

-i ☐ It is something used when a firm has some spare capacity which it wishes to use without diverting a way from its regular business. ☐ Essentially, a firm incurs fixed costs such as rent, whether or not it is operating at full capacity. iii.
-I Negotiable pricing: □ Iti is workers in industr he price is individually calculated to take account of costs, demand and any specific customer requirement.
-Single pricing: involves a policy of charging one price to everyone.
-Examples include standard bus fares, prices of books etc. Market pricing: □ It is determined by the interaction of demand and supply. he seller has little control over the price in this situation which is likely to fluctuate daily.
-Sealed-bid pricing: aisdwithelyprisedting otvermadat; spublices ectorppliers are invited to tender (offer a fixed price) for the supply of specified goods or services.
-1.1 1 2.
-1 3 100 1 > 1 > 1 Sales Advantages Easy method Maximizing the profit' Reduces cost Competition oriented Pricing
+\Box It is something used when a firm has some spare capacity which it wishes to use without diverting a way from its regular business.
+Essentially, a firm incurs fixed costs such as rent, whether or not it is spenting at full capacity.

+viii.
+Negotiable pricing:

+🗆 Itial markensn in industr

+□ The price is individually calculated to take necount of costs, demand and nay specific customer requirement ix.
+Single pricing:

+\Box It involves a policy of charging one price to everyone.
+Examples include standard bus fares, prices of books e^{tc.} x.
+Market pricing:

+- \Box It is determined by the interaction of demand and supply. - □ The seller has little control over the price in this situation which is likely to fluctuate daily.

+xi.
+Sealed-bid pricing:

+and other privates action markets with analyzing plices are invited to tender (offer a fixed price) for the supply of specified goods or services.

+3. Enumerate in detail about the cost based Pricing Methods in Practice

+- □ Cost Oriented Pricing

+- □ Competition oriented Pricing

+- □ Pricing based on other economic economic conditions

+Cost Oriented Pricing

+- 1.Full cost Pricing

+- P = Direct cost+ Overhead cost+ Profit Margin

+- 2. Marginal Cost

+It refers to the cost of Producing one more unit or one unit less.Contribution =Sales- Variable cost Profit =Contribution + Fixed cost

+3. Profit Volume Ratio PV Ratio= Contribution

+^{Sales} Advantages

+- Easy method

+- ☐ Maximizing the profit'

+- \Box Reduces cost

-- 1. Going rate Pricing- general pricing structure of industry and firm - 2.
+Competition oriented Pricing - 1.
+Going rate Pricing- general pricing structure of industry and firm - 2.
 Loss Leader Pricing: fixing low price for popular product - 3.
-Customary Pricing: New model based on customer - 4.
+Customary Pricing : New model based on customer - 4.
 Leadership Pricing: Price lower than other firm - 5.
-Trade Association Pricing-avoid uncertainty - 6.
+Trade Association Pricing- avoid uncertainty - 6.
 Cyclic Pricing- Introduction, Growth, Maturity, Decline - 7.
 Imitative Pricing- Imitate the price set by others - 8.
 Turnover Pricing- To make huge profit